oneapi-src/oneDNN/README.md

-oneDNN CPU engine is used to execute primitives on Intel Architecture Processors, 64-bit Arm Architecture (AArch64) processors, 64-bit Power ISA (PPC64) processors, and compatible devices.
+oneDNN CPU engine is used to execute primitives on Intel Architecture Processors, 64-bit Arm Architecture (AArch64) processors, 64-bit Power ISA (PPC64) processors, IBMz (s390x), and compatible devices.

 The CPU engine is built by default and cannot be disabled at build time.
 The engine can be configured to use the OpenMP or TBB threading runtime.
 The